 “You can please some of the people all of the time, all of the people some of the some, but you cannot please all of the people all of the time” – John Lydgate.

 A brand has to clearly identify who its target audience is, and focus on communicating with them.
-It has to match its core offer with the needs of this specific audience, communicate a clear message in their language, provide a kind of experience that resonates with them.
+It has to match its core offer with the needs of this specific audience, communicate a clear message in their language, and provide a kind of experience that resonates with them.

 For example, Axe became a multi-million dollar brand by clearly targeting ‘nerdy, insecure’ teenage guys and building the brand message accordingly (that all guys can look good and attract the opposite sex).

-The core offer, positioning, and promise of a brand has to be simple, clear, and easily understood.
-Recent studies indicates that the consumer attention span is decreasing, and that of an average internet consumer is 8 seconds (it’s 9 seconds for a goldfish!).
+The core offer, positioning, and story of a brand have to be simple, clear, and easily understood.
+Recent studies indicate that the consumer attention span is decreasing, and that of an average internet consumer is 8 seconds (it’s 9 seconds for a goldfish!).